‘Raavan & Eddie’: Remembering Kiran Nagarkar’s funny, incisive novel of how Bombay became Mumbai

 He was gracious.
 “You should write your book anyway,” he said.
 “There isn’t enough writing about the city.”

 When I told him how my copy had gone AWOL, he gave me his last hardback copy and wrote another inscription on it.
 As an object, it has not aged well.
-The cover is by the inimitable Manjula Padmanabhan who plunges off a balcony.
+The cover is by the inimitable Manjula Padmanabhan depicting .
 But the production values themselves belong very much to that time.

-Raavan & Eddie (yes, yes, Randy) started life as a screenplay, a four-and-a-half hour screenplay, that didn’t get made.
+R&E (yes, yes, Randy) started life as a screenplay, a four-and-a-half hour screenplay, that didn’t get made.
 Nagarkar wasn’t going to waste his work.
 He simply re-purposed it into an all-time Bombay classic.

 To begin with, it was funny and there wasn’t that much funny stuff around.
 When I look back at what we thought of as humour in those times, I can hardly believe it.
 Yeh Jo Hai Zindagi was released on CD and I could not watch more than five minutes because it was so bad.
 I watched Jaane Bhi Do Yaaron and thought: I laughed at this?
 Not even the actors seem to believe what they are doing.